dodona-edu/dolos/README.md

 ```shell
 dolos run -f web path/to/your/files/*
 ```
-The above command will launch a web interface with the analysis results at <http://localhost:3000>.
+This will launch a web interface with the analysis results at <http://localhost:3000>.

 [More elaborate instructions on how to use Dolos](https://dolos.ugent.be/guide/running.html).

-## Documentation
+### Documentation

-Visit our web page at <https://dolos.ugent.be>.
+Visit our web page at <https://dolos.ugent.be/docs>.

-## Building and developing
+### Building and developing

 If you want to build Dolos from source you will need [yarn (v1)](https://classic.yarnpkg.com/en/docs/install) because this project